juannat7/Awesome-Climate-AI/README.md

 * [Stanford Woods Institute for the Environment](https://woods.stanford.edu/) - Producing breakthrough environmental knowledge and solutions that sustain people and planet today and for generations to come.
 * [Cornell's Computational Sustainability](https://www.compsust.net/) - Research network that focuses on applying cross-cutting computational topics on sustainability.
 * [MIT Senseable City Lab](http://senseable.mit.edu/) - Research group specializes in urban analytics and social innovation through design & science.
+* [Open Source Climate](https://www.os-climate.org/) - Open Source collaboration community to build a software platform that will dramatically boost global capital flows into climate change mitigation and resilience.
+* [Global Warming I](https://www.coursera.org/learn/global-warming) - Free online class describing the science of global warming and the forecast for humans’ impact on Earth’s climate.
+* [Global Warming II](https://www.coursera.org/learn/global-warming-model) - Free online class that provides a series of Python programming exercises intended to explore the use of numerical modeling in the Earth system and climate sciences.

 ## Tools
 * [Geopandas](https://geopandas.org/) - Work with geospatial dataframes and objects.